 R. R. TAN & ASSOCIATES, CPAs has acted as the Company's external auditor since 2009 and has complied with the five-year rotation requirement under SRC Rule 68(3)(b)(iv) (Qualifications and reports of Independent Auditors).
-For this year, R. R. Tan and Associates adopted the International Ethics Standard allowing the audit partner engagement for a period of seven years.
-Mr. Chester Nimitz F. Salvador is the current audit partner and continue as auditor up to December 31, 2022.
-He replaced Mr. Domingo A. Daza Jr., who serves as auditor from 2009 to 2015.
+For this year, audit partner Mr. Domingo A. Daza audited the December 31, 2023 financial statements.
+He replaced Mr. Chester Nimitz F. Salvador., who serves as auditor from 2016 to 2022.
 The rotation of the auditors is part of the auditor's strategy.
 The audit committee headed by Paul C. Cheah (Independent and Chairman) Arsenio T. Ng, and Paul B. Saria has no policies and procedures of the above services.